 - You can use melted ghee or cooking oil instead of butter.

 - Ghee will add a homely yet rich flavor.
-Ghee also holds very high nutritional value helping for digestion and faster metabolism, whereas oil will add to the shine and crispiness of the veggies.
+Ghee also holds very high nutritional value helping with digestion and faster metabolism, whereas oil will add to the shine and crispiness of the veggies.

-- You can also add more veggies to the dish including, beetroots,
+- You can also add more veggies to the dish, including beetroots.

-How to make Purple Sweet Potato Recipe
+Purple Sweet Potato Recipe

 - 2 purple sweet potatoes